facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 **Note:** currentrly, only robot controllers can be policy-controlled (as for now they perform random actions).
 Policy-controlled humanoid controller is not implemented yet.
 So, if you want to test the free camera mode, make sure you are using robot-robot config as a `--cfg` argument value (for example, `--cfg benchmark/rearrange/rearrange_easy_fetch_and_fetch.yaml`).

+## Solo humanoid mode
+Set `--cfg benchmark/rearrange/rearrange_easy_human.yaml` to run app with only a user-controlled humanoid (no robot).

 ## Uning FP dataset
 To use FP dataset follow the FP installation instructions in [SIRO_README.md](../../SIRO_README.md) and run any of the above Sandbox launch command with the following config overrides:
 ```